 All other parts of the Estate remain private, sometimes called common or community areas.
 During the period from handover from the developers MANCOs provide covenanted services, some maintenance and stipulation management to these areas for the property owners, including some rules defined by binding stipulations.
 Eventually all private common or community areas will be assessed and prepared for adoption from the DoC to the appropriate MANCO.
 Typically, this means:

 - courtyards, mews, parking areas and other open spaces.

 At this point the MANCO becomes responsible not only for management of stipulations and routine maintenance but also capital projects and asset replacement in order to preserve the quality of the estate.
 In other words full ownership and responsibility.
 This process will require independent joint inspection to ensure the assets handover is correct, legal and reasonable as the shareholders will from that point forward pay for the full upkeep of the common areas of the estate.
 In summary the Poundbury estate will end up managed either by Dorset Council OR leased by a long -lease to a Poundbury MANCO.
 The Duchy of Cornwall will maintain a watching brief on standards by board membership on each of the MANCO boards.

 - MANCO1 fully adopted all private areas by long lease from the DoC some years ago.
 This means as above they have ownership of all processes, management and assets of the common areas that are NOT adopted by Dorset Council.

 - MANCO 2 & 3 have not formally adopted any of the private areas from the DoC but provide covenanted management and some routine maintenance services listed in this website on behalf of MANCO shareholders.

 The Role Of Our Managing Agents

-With effect from 3 February, Symonds & Sampson Estate Agents have been contracted by the three Poundbury Management Companies (MANCOs) as managing agents to deliver the day-to-day estate management, including repairs and maintenance, in all the courtyards and common areas of Poundbury.
+With effect from 3 February 2020, Symonds & Sampson Estate Agents have been contracted by the three Poundbury Management Companies (MANCOs) as managing agents to deliver the day-to-day estate management, including repairs and maintenance, in all the courtyards and common areas of Poundbury.
 Opportunities for introduction and discussion with the Symonds & Sampson team were planned for the 2020 round of AGMs.
-All sadly postponed until later in the year.
+All sadly postponed.